1. Key Characteristics

 Boerboel dogs (a.k.a.
 South African Mastiffs) are large, mastiff-type dogs and the most agile of their type.
 They are strong, balanced and imposing in appearance.
 Despite their size, they can move swiftly and powerfully.
 The face may feature a black mask, and the broad, horizontal eyes can be shades of brown or darker.

 The medium-sized ears are V-shaped and set high on the head.
 The tail is straight and can be long or docked short, although tail docking is illegal in some countries.

 The skin is thick but loose, and colored patches of darker skin help protect the dog against heat (usually on the stomach).
 The short coat comes in colors of brindle, brown, reddish brown, cream or tawny.
 Black coats are not common but possible.

 2. Where They Came From

 Assyrian dogs entered Egypt after the country was conquered, and they later spread throughout Europe with Alexander the Great’s help.
 The dogs were responsible for the development of mastiffs and hounds, 2 large and strong working breeds.

 In 1652, a large, mastiff-type dog known as “Bullenbijter” (bull baiting dog) was brought to South Africa.
 The dog and similar others bred with the local mastiff-type dogs, producing the Boerboel breed (Boerboel means “farm dog” in Dutch).

 The American Kennel Club added the breed to its Foundation Stock Service in 2006.
-The breed was placed in the Miscellaneous Class in 2010; the breed was again renamed later to the Working Group on January 1, 2015.
+The breed was placed in the Miscellaneous Class in 2010.
+The breed was again renamed later to the Working Group in 2015.